google/codeworld/web/help/GuideUnit5.md

 Adding numbers
 --------------

 To see this, let's look at a story about Carl Gauss.
-Carl Gauss is a good candidate for the greatest mathematician in history, but this story is about his experience in elementary school!
-According to legend, one of his teachers assigned him the task of adding up all the numbers from 1 to 100.
-Carl Gauss found a clever way to solve the problem by dividing the numbers into pairs that each add to 101 (1 and 100, 2 and 99, 3 and 98, etc.), and quickly realized that the answer was just 50 times 101, or 5050.
+Carl Gauss would eventually be one of the greatest mathematicians in history, but this story is about his experience in elementary school!
+According to legend, one of his teachers assigned him the task of adding up all the numbers from 1 to 100, expecting to keep him busy for some time.
+Carl Gauss, though, found a clever way to solve the problem by dividing the numbers into pairs that each add to 101 (1 and 100, 2 and 99, 3 and 98, etc.), and quickly realized that the answer was just 50 times 101, or 5050.

 Alas our computer is not so clever.
 But it can do math very fast!
 It could try to beat Gauss in this computation race, by doing more work but doing it much